-There were nods of assent all round and for the first times in years Eileen smiled.
+There were nods of assent all around and for the first time in years Eileen smiled.
 The next few minutes were spent in introducing themselves and regaling Eileen with stories about the old house.
 Footsteps sounded on the corridor outside as the estate agent showed their mother the bedrooms.
 When they reached Eileen’s room, the man made some excuse about needing something from the car, anything rather than confront the old woman.

 “In here Mummy,” four-year-old Alice called.
 “Come and meet our new friend.”

 The young woman’s face showed all the signs of her loss.
 Dark circles swooped beneath her eyes and her skin had a pallor best suited to a corpse.
 She halted in the doorway and looked from Eileen to the children and then back again.